 Assistant Dean for Student Affairs

-Assistant Dean for Admission, Financial Aid and Graduate Services
+Assistant Dean for Admissions, Financial Aid, and Graduate Services

 Director of Concert Management

-Jerry Tietz previously served as general manager for Chicago Opera Theater.
-He began his career in arts administration in 2005 at Glimmerglass Opera Festival in upstate New York.
+Jerry Tietz joined the Bienen School of Music in 2015 as director of concert management.
+He previously served as general manager for Chicago Opera Theater.
+Tietz began his career in arts administration in 2005 at Glimmerglass Opera Festival in upstate New York.
 After two seasons at Glimmerglass, he moved to Manhattan where he spent four years as an artist manager at the arts management firm Barrett Vantage Artists.
 After returning to his hometown of Chicago in 2010 to work as director of artistic operations for Chicago Opera Theater, Mr. Tietz was appointed general manager of Chicago Opera Theater in 2012.
 He holds a Bachelor of Music degree from Lawrence University in Appleton, Wisconsin.

 Director of Development